 The sequencing data are distributed through NCBI’s Sequence Read Archive, and all other data through Figshare.
 I was able to easily download all these data as CSV files, load them into R, and join them based on sample ID and patient ID.
 It is a great improvement over the presentation of data and metadata in most publications that are not data-centric.
 I have only some moderate and minor comments.”

-Author Response: We thank the reviewer for taking time to evaluate our data tables and manuscript.
-We are glad to know that the reviewer thinks our data is potentially useful.
+Author Response: We thank the referee for taking time to evaluate our data tables and manuscript.
+We are glad to know that the referee agrees our data is potentially useful.

 Comment 2: “Moderate: "Did the authors provide all of the information needed for others to reuse this dataset, or integrate it with other data?": I selected No here only because the SRR accessions are not publicly visible on SRA, and I didn’t see a reviewer link to access them.
 I imagine these are just still not yet made public, but would want to make sure they are made public with at least minimal metadata on SRA with publication.
 The data in file tblASVsamples enables linking the sequence data to sampleID and patientID in the figshare metadata.”

-Author Response: We are sorry if the reviewer cannot access some sequences via SRR accessions.
-All our sequences have been made publicly visible before initial submission.
-Some of the sequences, however, have been submitted to SRA more than once under different projects and the later submissions may or may not replace the earlier versions, leaving some SRR accessions obsolete.
-We apologize for the obsolete SRR accessions in the tblASVSamples file we provided in the initial submission.
+Author Response: We apologize for the issue where the referee could not access some sequences via SRR accessions.
+We revised the tblASVSamples with accession numbers that we made sure are publicly visible.
+We also improved the manuscript to explain that some of the samples analyzed here have been submitted to SRA more than once under different projects; the data table provides a correct unique accession number to allow readers to access the raw sequencing data without having to navigate the multiple BioProjects we submitted throughout the years (Lines 65, 319).

-In the revised tblASVSamples file, we have corrected the SRR accessions by using the accession number of the most recent submission (if multiple submissions exist) of the same sequencing data.
-We explained how we chose the SRR accession in the manuscript (Lines 311-312).

 Comment 3: “The DADA2 taxonomic assignment is great because it doesn’t involve OTU picking.
 But it does use different “Amplicon Sequence Variants” (ASVs) for each sample, so conversion to wide format and naming of taxa is needed for most analysis.
 It would help some users to also provide a taxa x samples matrix version of the ASV table.”

-Author Response: We agree with the reviewer that a taxa-by-sample table of relative abundance may be convenient for readers who will reuse our data.
-Therefore, we provide such tables at different taxonomic levels (ASV, genus, family, order, class, phylum) and described these tables in the manuscript (Lines 233-234).
+Author Response: We agree with the referee that a taxa-by-sample table of relative abundance may be convenient for readers who will reuse our data.
+We now provide such tables at different taxonomic levels (ASV, genus, family, order, class, phylum) and describe these tables in the manuscript (Lines 236).

 Comment 4: “Minor: The second fig share URL has an error (https://doi/org/10.6084/m9.figshare.12016989 - should be doi.org, not doi/org)”